 Richard Buckland

 Richard has a love for teaching and a deep faith in the potential of all his students.
-He has taught over 10,000 students at numerous levels including primary school, high school, undergraduate, postgraduate and professional students.
+He has taught over 10,000 students face to face at numerous levels including primary school, high school, undergraduate, postgraduate and professional students, and hundreds of thousands of students electronically.
 He has a passionate belief in the importance of education, of learning, of thinking.
-He has a particular interest in gifted and talented students and students with learning difficulties.
+He has a particular interest in unconventional students: including gifted and talented students and students with learning difficulties.

 Contact